Interface Micro SD Card Module with Raspberry Pi Pico

 In this user guide, we will learn how to interface a micro SD card with Raspberry Pi Pico using the microSD card module.
-This module provides an SPI interface to connect an SD card module with any microcontroller which supports the SPI communication interface.
-Using a micro SD card becomes very handy for applications where we need to store files or any data.
+This module provides an SPI interface to connect an SD card module with any microcontroller that supports the SPI communication protocol.
+Using a micro SD card is very convenient for applications where we need to store files or any type of data persistently, even when the microcontroller is powered off.

-Additionally, we will learn how to handle files in the microSD card including reading/writing to a file.
-Storage data including text, video, audio, CSV, HTML, JavaScript, and CSS files can all be conveniently stored in the microSD card.
+Additionally, we will learn how to handle files on the microSD card, including reading from and writing to a file.
+Storage data — including text, video, audio, CSV, HTML, JavaScript, and CSS files — can all be conveniently stored on a microSD card.
 It is one of the most reliable and practical ways to store data in devices such as mobile phones, laptops, and personal computers.

 Prerequisites